LuuppiChan/luupycards/README.md

 Nothing is capital sensitive!
 The answer and user input is converted to lowercase when they are compared.

 You need to use the example file or make one yourself.
 To make one yourself you can use LibreOffice Calc for example.
-[Video example of doing that (legacy)](https://youtu.be/zH3Lg1INpUI) this should be mostly identical but it's not completely.
+[Video example of doing that (legacy)](https://youtu.be/zH3Lg1INpUI) this is basically identical.
 ### Some things you need to know before making a file
 - Un-even rows are questions
 - Even rows are answers
 - For example put a question in cell A1 and the answer on A2.
 If you have multiple options for the answer put them to B2, C2 etc. there should be no max question/answer limit.
 See the example.csv on every release that supports it.
+- Check the examples/ directory for examples!

 How I suggest the pairs to be made (example):
 ```